 Why have comprehensive car insurance?

-The main reason for acquiring a fully comprehensive policy is the peace of mind it can buy you.
+The main reason for acquiring a fully comprehensive policy is more than insurance, it is the peace of mind it can buy you.
 You’ll know that if something unfortunate occurs then you can make an insurance claim whether the road incident was your fault or a third party’s.

 It also allows you to claim if you’ve found damage on your vehicle but are unable to prove just who is to blame.
 Damage like this is common in crowded car parks and narrow streets where cars are parked, for example.